Back to Blog

 Unclear privacy notices and hidden data practices.
 Google's $90M fine highlighted these issues.

-Inadequate technical measures leading to data exposure.
-British Airways' $22M penalty showed the cost of poor security.
+Inadequate data loss prevention and sensitive data protection measures leading to exposure.
+British Airways' $22M GDPR penalty showed the cost of poor data loss prevention.

 5. Rights Violations (10% of fines)